The Moral Core of Scotist Ethics

 A Theology of Beauty?

 My understanding of Scotus and his historical significance might be headed for a major shift.
-[For the resolution, see here.]
+[For the beginning of a resolution, see here.]

 This kind of change of mind is not unprecedented.
 I used to read Kant and Hegel’s valorizations of freedom as sophisticated apologetics for some kind of voluntarism.
 But across many posts, we have seen that better readings of Kant and Hegel can eliminate such worries (see especially Hegel on Willing.)
 Very recently, I’ve been starting to wonder if what by general consensus is called the “voluntarism” of Scotus might also be read in some other way.